Understanding Low Estrogen in Women

 Genetics or premature ovarian insufficiency (POI)

 Some women experience significantly lower estrogen levels before age 40 due to genetic conditions or unknown causes.
-This is often called premature ovarian insufficiency, and it can feel a lot like early menopause.
+This is often called premature ovarian insufficiency, and is essentially an early menopause.

 Symptoms Associated with Low Estrogen